The Dark Tapes: Release

 The film premiered on April 22, 2016 at The Phoenix Film Festival and was released March 17, 2017 in the United States.
 It played in multiple festivals from 2016 to February 2017, and was picked up for US Distribution by Epic Pictures Group.
 The film was released theatrically on April 17, 2017 in select theaters, and is available internationally on all VOD platforms as of April 18, 2017.
 As of April 2020, it is also available for free on Amazon Prime in the United States and United Kingdom, as well as Tubi, Vudu, Crackle, Xumo, Fandango Now and Hoopla.

 Reception

 The Dark Tapes received mostly positive reviews.
-It currently holds an 90% on Rotten Tomatoes based on 10 reviews.
-Bradley Gibson of Film Threat gave the film an 8/10 saying "this is effective, mysterious, and vibey millennial horror".
+It holds an 90% on Rotten Tomatoes based on 10 reviews.
+Bradley Gibson of Film Threat gave the film an 8 out of 10 saying "this is effective, mysterious, and vibey millennial horror".
 Ryan Morris of Film Inquiry said the film was "fun, scary and consistently tense".
 Steve Barton of Dread Central gave the film a positive review saying "ends up doing more right than it does wrong".